 – As a quick reco, I’ve been absolutely loving a DP Ethiopian Guji recently.
 The sweetest notes of cherry are just a joy on a Monday morning.

-– If you’re interested in what happens to the green coffee beans after they are shipped then check out my in-depth article on the roasting process.
 If you’re learning about dry processing then getting a good background is pretty much the required next step in getting a good education about buying coffee beans.